flisanp/ms1-ceramic-studio/README.md

 - [DevTools](https://developers.google.com/web/tools/chrome-devtools) - The developer has used DevTools to test responsiveness and diagnose problems.
 The tool **Lighthouse** has been used to improve the website's quality.
 - [Tinypng](https://tinypng.com) - The developer used Tinypng for compressing images.
 - [Freeformatter](https://www.freeformatter.com/) - The developer used Freeformatter for beautifying HTML and CSS code.
-- [Fancybox](https://fancyapps.com/fancybox/3/) - This project uses Fancybox for gallery images.
+- [Fancybox](https://fancyapps.com/fancybox/3/) - This project uses Fancybox for image gallery.
 - [A11y](https://color.a11y.com) - The developer used A11y for checking the websites color contrast accessibility
 - [Am I Responsive?](http://ami.responsivedesign.is/) - The developer used Am I Responsive? for creating the mockup image in the beginning of this README file.
 - [InDesign](https://www.adobe.com/se/products/indesign.html) The developer used InDesign for creating the logo image.